Spa Resort Hawaiians スパリゾートハワイアンズ

 Relax in this huge all-in-one entertainment, shopping and onsen leisure center with a Hawaiian twist

-Originally created to boost the local economy after the coal industry declined, the most famous symbol of the resort is the Hula Girls, a performance group who inspired the 2006 hit movie of the same name.
+Originally created to boost the local economy after the coal industry declined, the resort features the famous the Hula Girls, a performance group who inspired the 2006 hit movie of the same name.

 - Relaxing in the wide range of hot springs and pools